openstream/woocommerce-runmyaccounts/README.md

 The main features are:

-* create invoices automatically in Run My Accounts after an order is placed in WooCommerce
+* create invoices automatically in Run my Accounts after an order is placed in WooCommerce
-* create customers automatically in Run My Accounts after a new user is created in WooCommerce
+* create customers automatically in Run my Accounts after a new user is created in WooCommerce

 Please note, you need a paid account with Run my Accounts to use this plugin.